-Warhorse are lavishing Kingdom Come: Deliverance’s cinematics with production value, and from what they’ve shared of the game’s cutscenes, they certainly look a cut above the standard for RPGs.
-And so they should, considering it’s taken three directors, a cast of 60 actors (including Brian Blessed) an in-house motion capture studio and a dedicated department of animators to put them together, Kingdom Come: Deliverance looks a cut above many RPGs.
+Warhorse have lavished Kingdom Come: Deliverance’s cinematics with notable production value.
+With three directors, a cast of 60 actors (including Brian Blessed) an in-house motion capture studio, and a dedicated department of animators to put them together, Kingdom Come: Deliverance looks a cut above many RPGs.

 Kingdom Come: Deliverance RPG mechanics

 The role-playing options that players will have in Kingdom Come: Deliverance are centred around realism.
-There won’t be any magical abilities or spiritual affinities to help you progress through the world.
-Instead, players will have to improve their skills by practicing them, reminiscent of The Elder Scrolls series’ progressions system.
-For example, to become a more proficient swordsman you have to engage in combat.
-If you win, your swordsmanship skill will go up, but if a fight is too hard you’ll have to go to a trainer and duel with him or pay him to gain missing experience.
-Think of it like a more grounded version of the RPG system used in The Elder Scrolls series.
-Here's a video explaining Kingdom Come: Deliverance's RPG systems:
+There are not any magical abilities or spiritual affinities to help you progress through the world.
+Instead, players improve their skills by practicing them, reminiscent of The Elder Scrolls series’ progressions system.
+For example, to become a more proficient swordsman, you have to engage in combat.
+If you win, your swordsmanship skill will go up, but if a fight is too hard you will have to go to a trainer and duel with him or pay him to gain missing experience.

-So what kind of skills and stats can you improve if zapping your enemies and conjuring demons aren’t possible?
-Combat will utilise swordsmanship, fencing, defense and archery.
-Outside of combat you’ll have all the usual stats like strength, agility, speed, vitality and charisma to watch out for, as well as some supplementary stats like speech, visibility, conspicuousness, alchemy, noise, lockpicking and horse whispering.
-The overall aim is to channel players into one of three playing styles: bard, rogue and warrior.
+So what kind of skills and stats can you improve if zapping your enemies and conjuring demons are not possible?
+Combat utilises swordsmanship, fencing, defense, and archery.
+Outside of combat you have stats like strength, agility, speech, vitality and charisma to watch out for, as well as some supplementary stats like visibility, conspicuousness, alchemy, noise, lockpicking, and horse whispering.
+The overall aim is to channel players into one of three playing styles: bard, rogue, and warrior.

-There’s also a stat that doesn’t neatly fit into RPG staples, casually referred to as ‘badass’.
+There is also a stat that does not neatly fit into RPG staples, casually referred to as ‘badass’.
 Represented by a pig in sunglasses in conversation options, it operates similarly to intimation or charm, but is based on your appearance and demeanor.
-If you’re outfitted in impressive plate armour and wielding a blood-drenched sword, you’ll clearly be a ‘badass’ that shouldn’t be messed with, and this will unlock new dialogue lines.
+If you are outfitted in impressive plate armour and wielding a blood-drenched sword, you are seen as a ‘badass’ that should not be messed with, and this unlocks new dialogue lines.

-In addition to skills, the way you dress and conduct yourself will also affect your options when speaking to NPCs.
-For example, you might find it easier to get information from beggars if you’re dressed like one yourself.
-Similarly, you’ll get better deals at merchants if you wear finer clothes.
+The way you dress and conduct yourself also affects your options when speaking to NPCs.
+For example, you might find it easier to get information from beggars if you are dressed like one yourself.
+Similarly, you can get better deals at merchants if you wear finer clothes.

-And all of this feeds into that most crucial of modern-day RPG elements: making meaningful choices.
+This all feeds into that most crucial of modern-day RPG elements: choice.
 Warhorse Studios have promised players nearly total freedom about how they decide to approach quests and the game world itself.
-If you’ve been tasked with crippling an enemy camp you can either launch a full frontal assault, or sneak in by wearing enemy colours and talking your way past the guards - once inside you’ll be sabotage their ability to fight back by poisoning their food or starting a fire in their arrow stores.
-You can also go mad and kill any NPC in the game, even important ones, although you’ll face plenty of consequences for your actions.
+If you have been tasked with crippling an enemy camp you can either launch a full frontal assault, or sneak in by wearing enemy colours and talking your way past the guards.
+Once inside you can then sabotage their ability to fight back by poisoning their food or starting a fire in their arrow stores.
+You can also kill any NPC in the game, even important ones, but prepare to face the consequences.

 Kingdom Come: Deliverance combat

-Combat in Kingdom Come: Deliverance aims to replicate historical swordfighting mechanics from the era in order to make fighting feel as realistic as possible, sometimes to its detriment, in our view.
+Warhorse Studios have attempted to make fighting feel as realistic as possible, sometimes to its detriment, in our view.
 That said, you can give yourself a boost with the game’s console commands.
-One hefty compromise accompanies that goal though: players are much slower to react to on-screen threats than real-life swordsmen would be, and so all attacks are broader and easier to read, ensuring a fair fight against the game’s AI.
+One hefty compromise accompanies that goal, though: players are much slower to react to on-screen threats than real-life swordsmen would be, so all attacks are broader and easier to read, ensuring a fair fight.

-Damage has been calculated for 36 different body parts for every weapon in the game, taking into account all possible armour configurations have been accounted for, too, in order to force the player to think tactically about where and how they strike their enemy.
-An offshoot of this is that there are actually two fighting styles depending on whether your foe is well-armoured or not.
-For example, you’ll find sword slashes useless against a knight in plate armour, but blunt weapons will be more effective.
-Moreover, if you’re using a sharp weapon against plate armour you’ll have to stab at pockets and gaps in the plating to do serious damage.
-Here's a video showing how the combat mechanics have been developed:
+Damage has been calculated for 36 different body parts for every weapon in the game.
+All possible armour configurations have been accounted for, too, in order to force the player to think tactically about where and how they strike.
+It means that there are actually two fighting styles depending on whether your foe is well-armoured or not.
+For instance, sword slashes are useless against a knight in plate armour, but blunt weapons are more effective.
+Meanwhile, if you are using a sharp weapon against plate armour, you will have to stab at pockets and gaps in the plating to do serious damage.

-You control your attacks using a multi-directional system not too dissimilar to the one popularised by Mount & Blade.
-You choose one of five attacking directions by hovering your mouse in that direction as you strike.
-Deal enough damage to a foe and they might decide to flee.
-Likewise, if you’ve started a fight with a friendly without intending to, or found yourself on the receiving end of a brutal beating, the mercy option is available to you, too.
+Attacks are controlled with a multi-directional system not too dissimilar to the one popularised by Mount & Blade: you choose one of five attacking directions by hovering your mouse in that direction as you strike.
+Deal enough damage to a foe and they might flee or offer their surrender.
+Likewise, if you have started a fight with a friendly without intending to, or found yourself on the receiving end of a brutal beating, the mercy option is available to you, too.

 Kingdom Come: Deliverance mods

 As you might expect for an open-world game, having the option to mod it beyond all recognition was a particularly sought-after feature.
 The good news: Warhorse Studios have given a resounding thumbs-up to prospective modders.
-The bad news: there’s no word on a specific modding toolset.
-Of course that won’t stop would-be developers from pushing the game’s survival elements to simulation levels or re-skinning the whole world to resemble that of Game of Thrones.
-Inevitable.
+The bad news: there is no word yet on a specific modding toolset.
+At least we have a mod that allows restriction-free saves before the inevitable Game of Thrones reskin.